About the Journal

 the views and opinions expressed in the articles published in this Journal are entirely personal to the author/s acting in their personal academic capacity and do not represent their professional view and/or opinions;

-articles accepted for publication by the Journal do not represent the views and/or opinions of the Journal, its Editor in Chief, Editorial Board, members of the Judiciary or the Courts Service of Ireland;
+articles accepted for publication by the Journal do not represent the views and/or opinions of the Journal, its Editor in Chief, Editorial Board, members of the Judiciary, the Judicial Council or the Courts Service of Ireland;

 articles published by the Journal are not intended to be relied upon as legal authority and the Journal accepts no responsibility for any errors or omissions contained therein.